 What is Our Final Recommendation?

-For a two-month H200 inference workload in India, we would give India-focused GPU cloud providers such as E2E Networks, AceCloud, and Utho serious consideration because they may offer single-GPU starting points, INR-based billing, and simpler cost estimation for short projects.
+For a two-month H200 inference workload in India, we would give India-focused GPU cloud providers such as AceCloud, Utho and carefully selected Boutique AI Cloud Providers serious consideration because they may offer single-GPU starting points, INR-based billing, and simpler cost estimation for short projects.

-Among them, E2E has the lowest visible monthly H200 price in this comparison, AceCloud provides a clear single-H200 monthly SKU with defined vCPU and RAM, and Utho can be competitive if its quote includes immediate capacity, written SLA terms, and clear support commitments.
+The estimated Boutique AI Cloud Providers range of ₹1,44,000–₹2,88,000 per month before GST creates a potentially attractive entry point.
+However, the width of that range also signals that buyers may not be comparing identical services.
+AceCloud provides a clear single-H200 monthly SKU with defined vCPU and RAM, and Utho can be competitive if its quote includes immediate capacity, written SLA terms, and clear support commitments.

 AWS and Azure remain strong choices for enterprise AI infrastructure, especially if your team already uses their cloud ecosystem, governance, security, networking, Kubernetes, MLOps, and procurement workflows.
 However, their H200 options are typically large 8-GPU configurations, which can make them less cost-efficient for a small single-GPU inference pilot.